 While many users simply disable notifications on their devices, those who don’t have an increased chance of interacting with YouTube frequently and habitually.

 Ask a few people what the appeal of YouTube is, and they’ll say that they appreciate user-generated content.
-That is, content that’s created by creators, and not content produced for big-budget streaming platforms like Netflix or Hulu.
+That is content created by creators and not content produced for big-budget streaming platforms like Netflix or Hulu.

-A marketing study found that brand collaborations with YouTube creators are “4x more effective at driving lift in brand familiarity than those with celebrities.”
+A marketing study by ThinkByGoogle found that brand collaborations with YouTube creators are “4x more effective at driving lift in brand familiarity than those with celebrities.”

-Many believe that this shift in dynamics is due to how YouTube creators are perceived when compared to other platform influencers.
-YouTube seems to continue to foster authenticity and honesty, creating higher engagement and strong audience retention.
+Many believe that this shift in dynamics is due to how YouTube creators are perceived compared to other platform influencers.
+YouTube seems to foster authenticity and honesty, creating higher engagement and strong audience retention.

 The auto-play feature enables what Youtube describes as a ‘lean back’ experience for the user.
 Relevant videos continue playing without you even needing to reach for your mouse.

-This kind of system is a God-send for those looking to use YouTube as a background music playlist or a binge-watching session.
+This kind of system is a God-send for those looking to use the platform for background music or a binge-watching session.
 It also helps to take the guessing work out of deciding what to watch next.

 For example, a user is building their own PC and watching a product review by a well-known industry expert.
 Based on their Google search, YouTube knows the user is searching cooling systems.
-So, the next video to pop up on auto-play is by the same industry expert reviewing cooling systems?
+So, the same industry expert reviewing cooling systems is the following video to pop up on auto-play.

 Coincidence?
 There are no coincidences with YouTube.